Channels of communication with stakeholders

 Annual meeting

-Private companies do not need to hold an unless their governing document requires them to do so.
+Private companies do not need to hold an annual general meeting unless their governing document requires them to do so.
 Where they are held, AGMs provide the opportunity for an organisation’s leaders to report to members on the year’s activities and progress, present financial accounts and allow the membership to exercise their rights as members.
 AGMs play an important role in the democratic life of an organisation through voting on certain issues (such as board appointments and resolutions) and offering an opportunity to hold leaders to account and provide feedback.

 The COVID-19 pandemic has been highly disruptive of AGM seasons and has prompted many organisations to stage them virtually.
 This has had a positive impact for many, with attendance and engagement improving.
 However, with the expiry of legislation that overrode legal requirements relating to how meetings are held, organisations should address any changes needed to their governing documents to be able to hold meetings virtually.